DanielPels/Portfolio/content/blog/First-Go-project.md

 Inside those killmails there is a detailed log of what has been lost.

 # The catch
-In the intrest of making virtual money(ISK) and starting a lucrative business we will use those killmails to our advantage.
+In the intrest of making virtual money and starting a lucrative business we will use those killmails to our advantage.
 Playing the game my self I know that hauling ships can be a pain.
 Players who wish to fight do not wish to wait a long time to haul their ships and modules.
 So we make two assumptions: